prs021/tmask-algorithm/README.md

 Windows Executable
 Stand alone Linux executable Tmask software which do not need to install Matlab or R and runs on Linux 64 bits machine with 4G+ memory.
 Please use the following steps:

-1. Download Tmask 1.0 version Windows package "Tmask_pkg.exe" Use any Brosweer and go to the following ftp sites: http://ftp-earth.bu.edu/public/zhuzhe/Tmask/Tmask_Windows_1.0v/
+1. Download Tmask 1.0 version Windows package "Tmask_pkg.exe" Use any Brosweer and go to the following [ftp sites]: (http://ftp-earth.bu.edu/public/zhuzhe/Tmask/Tmask_Windows_1.0v/)

 2. Double click "Tmask_pkg.exe" and install it with wizard.